“A musical and lyrical masterpiece …”

 Welcome Patrons, Sponsors & Supporters

-Join me to bring the Golden Cage to the NEW YORK STAGE and BEYOND!
+Join me to bring the Golden Cage BEYOND the STAGE!

 “The Golden Cage” is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Donations are tax‐deductible to the extent permitted by law